Neptune Mutual’s Gamified Testnet Now Live on Avalanche

 Playing the video that you've selected below in an iframe

-After all the time, effort, and brainpower put in towards the launching of our testnet…
+After all the time, effort, and brainpower we are happy to announce the launch of our testnet.

 After all the time, effort, and brainpower put in towards the launching of our testnet protocol, our team can’t be more excited and proud to present to you Neptune Mutual’s public testnet.
 The amount of passion and dedication invested in this testnet comes alive with how smooth and interactive it looks and functions.